-This publication is current as at November 2018 and has been prepared by BT Financial Group.
-BT Financial Group is a division of Westpac Banking Corporation ABN 33 007 457 141 AFSL & Australian Credit Licence 233714 (Westpac).
-It has been prepared for the information of licensees and their financial advisers only and must not be copied, used, reproduced or otherwise distributed or made available to any retail client or third party, or attributed to the Issuer or any other company within the Westpac Group.
+This publication is current as at May 2019 and has been prepared by BT, a part of Westpac Banking Corporation ABN 33 007 457 141 AFSL & Australian Credit Licence 233714 (Westpac).
+It has been prepared for the information of licensees and their financial advisers only.
+It must not be made available to any client and any information in it must not be communicated to any client.
+It must not be copied, used, reproduced or otherwise distributed or made available to any retail client or third party, or attributed to any company within the Westpac Group.

-The information contained in this publication is an overview or summary only and should not be considered a comprehensive statement on any matter nor relied upon as such.
+The information contained in this publication provides an overview or summary only and it should not be considered a comprehensive statement on any matter nor relied upon as such.
 The publication does not contain, and should not to be taken to contain, any financial product advice.
-Where information contained in this publication contains material provided directly by third parties, it is given in good faith and has been derived from sources believed to be accurate at the date of publication.
-It is not the intention of the Issuer or any member of the Westpac Group that this publication be used as the primary source of readers’ information, but as an adjunct to their own resources and should therefore not be relied on for the purposes of making any recommendations or decisions.
-To the maximum extent permitted by law (a) no guarantee, representation or warranty is given that any information or advice in this publication is complete, accurate, up to date or fit for any purpose, and (b) no member of the Westpac Group is in any way liable to you (including for negligence) in respect of any reliance upon such information.
+This information may contain material provided by third parties derived from sources believed to be accurate at its issue date.
+While such material is published with necessary permission, the Westpac Group accepts no responsibility for the accuracy or completeness of, nor does it endorse any such third party material.
+To the maximum extent permitted by law, we intend by this notice to exclude liability for this third party material.
+It is not the intention of any member of the Westpac Group that this publication be used as the primary source of readers’ information, but as an adjunct to their own resources and should therefore not be relied on for the purposes of making any recommendations or decisions.
+To the maximum extent permitted by law (a) no guarantee, representation or warranty is given that any information in this publication is complete, accurate, up to date or fit for any purpose, and (b) no member of the Westpac Group is in any way liable to you (including for negligence) in respect of any reliance upon such information.